Nik-0-05/Coursera-Project-Network-Model-Car-Database-with-MySQL-Workbench-Mint-Classics-Company/README.md

 WHERE o.orderDate IS NULL OR o.orderDate < DATE_SUB(NOW(), INTERVAL 6 MONTH)
 ORDER BY p.quantityInStock DESC;
 ```
-A pivot table analysis of the output excel data reveals that the East warehouse has the highest quantity of slow-moving inventory, totaling 5,851,766 units, while the South warehouse has the lowest quantity at 2,186,871 units.
+A quick pivot table analysis of the output excel data reveals that the East warehouse has the highest quantity of slow-moving inventory, totaling 5,851,766 units, while the South warehouse has the lowest quantity at 2,186,871 units.
-- Inventory-Sales Ratio by Warehouses
+9. Inventory-Sales Ratio by Warehouses
 ```sql
 SELECT
     w.warehouseCode,